zhiweil/blog-aws/pages/devops/opsworks.md

 When an event occurs, it runs the recipes assigned to the event.
 Each layer has its own recipes for each event.

 * Setup - Event occurs when an instance has finished booting.
 This is generally used for instance setup.
-* Configure - Enters or Leaves online; associate or disassociate with EIP; attach or detach LB to a layer.
+* Configure - Enters or Leaves online state; associate or disassociate with EIP; attach or detach LB to a layer.
 * Deploy - Event occurs when you run the deploy command on an instance.
 * Undeploy - Event occurs when you delete an application or run undeploy command.
 * Shutdown - Event occurs when an instance is shutdown but before the instance is terminated.
 It allows cleanup.